More police promised for Chicago trains after fatal shooting

 The CTA, which has an unarmed security force, will reinstate the use of canine patrols, Carter said without elaborating.

-“It’s just another additional resource to use, obviously, in addition to the security guards …,” Carter said.
+“It’s just another additional resource to use, obviously, in addition to the security guards,” Carter said.
 “There’s nothing magical about the canine unit.”

 “The more we can add to the CTA in both an unarmed security and prevention mode, armed CPD officers in an enforcement mode and really aggressive investigative efforts in bringing offenders to justice is all part of the criminal justice effort,” Brown said.